martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `rename_column`

-The `rename_column` operation allows to rename an existing column in a table.
+The `rename_column` operation allows renaming an existing column in a table.
 It must be called with a table name as first argument, followed by the old column name, and the new one.

 For example: